DASSL/LearnDB/README.md

 LearnDB is developed at the Data Science & Systems Lab ([DASSL](http://dassl.github.io/), read _dazzle_).

-LearDB was conceived by and is designed by [Sean Murthy](https://github.com/smurthys).
+LearnDB was conceived by and is designed by [Sean Murthy](https://github.com/smurthys).
 The following undergraduate students at [Western Connecticut State University](http://wcsu.edu/) contributed to the implementation:
 - [Kevin Kelly](https://github.com/KevinKelly25)